 They realized none of their wealth helped them, friendship and kindness did.

-Moral: True wealth isn’t money or materials, it is friendship and kindness.
+Moral of the Story: True wealth isn’t money or materials, it is friendship and kindness.

 There was once a mountain climber who wanted to climb every mountain.
 Once he was climbing a mountain in the night.
 He couldn’t see anything and hence he slipped on a rock.